iotaledger/iota-wiki/next/docs/iota-sdk/docs/explanations/accounts-and-addresses.md

 ## Single Account Model

-You should use the single account model to create a single account and then create an address for each user.
+Use the single account model to create only one account and then create an address for each user.
 You will need to link the associated addresses to your internal user IDs and store which owns which address in a database.
-Most exchanges are familiar with the single account model and find it easier to use, implement, and back up.
+Most exchanges are familiar with this model and find it easier to use, implement, and back up.